xLeachimx/masteroids/design/gameplay.md

 - The Player will be able to stop their ship
 - Changes in player velocity will align to a linear acceleration curve
 - The Player will be halted when they hit the edge of the screen
+- Asteroids will exist in 3 possible size: large, medium, small
+- Asteroids will have a constant velocity, randomly determined at spawn
+- Asteroids will bounce off of the edges of the screen

 ## Secondary Mechanics